barbarer/py4e-int/_sources/02-variables/02-operators-and-operands.rst

    What is the result of ``3 / 4``?

-.. fillintheblank:: 02-fitb-2-operators
+.. fillintheblank:: var-operator-fitb-symbol
+    :practice: T

     What operator (*symbol*) would you use to truncate division in Python 3.0?

     - ://: Is the correct answer!
-      :/: Not quite, look above to see the difference between divison (/) and floored division.
+      :/: Not quite, remember the difference between divison (/) and floored division.
       :.*: Make sure you are looking at the symbols for division!

-.. dragndrop:: 02-dnd-2-operators
+.. dragndrop:: var-operator-dnd-operations
-    :feedback: See how these expressions worked above.
+    :practice: T
+    :feedback: Try assigning values to these variables and testing out the espressions in your python interpreter.
     :match_1: x + y|||addition
     :match_2: x - y|||subtraction
     :match_3: x * y|||multiplication